-Salicylates are compounds found in foods, medications and other products that can cause adverse reactions in those who are intolerant.
+Salicylates are compounds found in foods, medications, and other products that can cause adverse reactions in those who cannot tolerate them (

-A sensitivity to these compounds is associated with a wide variety of symptoms, making it hard to identify.
+A sensitivity to these compounds is associated with a wide variety of symptoms and can therefore be hard to identify.

 This article explains the causes and symptoms of salicylate sensitivity, including which foods to avoid.